PrasanKumar93/langgraph-pm-maestro/docs/how-tos/slack.md

 ### Enable Direct Messages

-- Navigate to "App Home" in the left sidebar
+- Navigate to `App Home` in the left sidebar
-- Find "Show Tabs" section
+- Under the `Show Tabs` section:
+  - Enable the `Messages Tab`
-- Enable "Messages Tab" by turning on "Allow users to send Slash commands and messages"
+  - Toggle `Allow users to send Slash commands and messages`

 ## Required Environment Variables